7 things you probably didn't know about Carrie Fisher

 (CNN)She may be best known for playing Princess Leia, but Carrie Fisher was so much more than that.
 Here are seven surprising facts about her:

-She was a sought after script doctor
+She was a sought-after script doctor

 Among scripts the good doctor rewrote and punched up without credit: "Sister Act" and "Hook."